 Will Medicare Cover Heart Stents?

 Medicare will only cover heart stents with embolic protection.
-To be covered, carotid artery stenting must be performed in facilities that meet the minimum standards set forth by CMS.
+Medicare covers carotid artery stenting in facilities meeting the minimum standards CMS set forth.

 Does Medicare cover heart monitors?